What role for the European economy in a changing world? What dynamics? What forces are involved?

 In 2017, we had favorable momentum for France and Europe with spectacular improvement in the economic situation, growth above 2% in the euro zone, lower unemployment, renewed investment and reduced risk through the election of Emmanuel Macron.

 Two years later, the situation is unfortunately the opposite.
-There is a fairly marked economic slowdown and a sharp rise in political risk with two movements: the rebirth of identities in the form of collective and aggressive passions about religion or the nation.
-And then, the populist movements that result from it.
+There is a fairly marked economic slowdown and a sharp rise in political risk with two trends: the rebirth of identities in the form of collective and aggressive passions about religion or the nation.
+And the populist movements that result from it.

 What is its economic outlook?

 Globalization has reversed.
 We avoided a major global deflation in 2018, but the rescue of banks was at the expense of the middle classes.
 We have lost the citizens of democracies.
 Today, the growth cycle is at the end of its course, even if it has been artificially prolonged in the United States by tax cuts.

 Financial risk is growing: $250 billion in public and private debt and bubbles that have been rebuilt.
 Geopolitical and political risks are on the rise with the confrontation between China and the United States and the rise of populism in democracies.

 It is clear that the reversal of the world will continue with the rise of the southern middle classes, which are important customers for you, and the shift of capitalism towards Asia.
 Asia-Pacific now accounts for 50% of global GDP.

 We have four major cycles coming to an end: the cycle of the West's monopoly over world history, the cycle of US leadership, 45's end to world order and the end of liberal globalization.
 This does not mean that globalization will come to an end, but it will be restructured into large regional blocks.